sagastvme/spotifyclone/README.md

 # spotifyclonebyme
-This is a clone of the popular wbesite Spotify.
+This is a clone of the popular website Spotify.
 Using Vuejs and Tailwind.

 You can visit it in https://spotclonebyedugomsags.web.app/